-This training and certification program is for anyone who must possess an understanding of the many business, operations and management issues specific to an EMS company.
-Past participants include:
+The EMS training and certification program is for anyone who must possess an understanding of the many business operations and management issues specific to an EMS (Electronic Manufacturing Services) or ECM (Electronic Contract Manufacturing) company.
+Past participants have included:

 IPC EMS Program Management Training

-In less than 12 months, participants gain a broadened perspective and appreciation of the many responsibilities of an EMS management executive.
+Participants gain a broadened perspective and appreciation of the many responsibilities of an EMS/ECM management executive.

 PART I — Basic Business Skills

-This self-paced learning segment allows participants to study at their convenience.
+This on-line learning segment allows participants to study at their own pace and convenience.
 Students are introduced to fundamental business concepts through a series of online courses.
-Topics cover subject matter such as contracts, finance, budgets and inventory management.
-Upon completing the segment, students comprehend fundamental business concepts and understand how to apply them to specific EMS industry situations.
-Each course takes approximately two to three hours, and the entire Part I segment can be completed in approximately three to four months.
+Topics covered include subjects such as contracts, finance, budgets and inventory management.
+Upon completing this segment, students will have basic knowledge in fundamental business concepts and understand how to apply them to specific EMS/ECM industry situations.

 PART II — Essentials of EMS Program Management

-Students spend three valuable days building upon the business concepts covered in Part I by applying them to specific EMS situations.
-Through interactive lectures, group discussions and exercises with other students, they continue to expand their knowledge of EMS program and operations management.
-After completing the segment, participants have a well-rounded understanding of the industry and are prepared for the real situations they will face every day on the job.
+Students will spend three valuable days participating in group discussions, interactive lectures, and exercises with other students learning how to apply concepts specific to EMS/ECM situations.
+After completing this segment, participants have a well-rounded understanding of the industry and will be prepared for the real situations they will face every day on the job.

 - EMS Program Management Overview